 - 1. Read Section 12 in the Cool-Manual.
 This section defines all the type checking rules for Cool.
 Understanding Section 12 is vital for working on this assignment. - 2.
-Modify the classes treeNodes/\.java and semanticAnalyzer/ClassTable.java as needed to annotate a given AST with types according to the typing rules given in Section 12 of the Cool-Manual.
+Modify the classes treeNodes/.java, in particular, Program.java, and semanticAnalyzer/ClassTable.java as needed to annotate a given AST with types according to the typing rules given in Section 12 of the Cool-Manual.
 Reject ASTs representing semantically incorrect programs. - 3.
-As usual, the file README\Phase4.txt contains detailed instructions for the assignment.
-You should also edit this file to include the write-up for your project.
 Explain your design decisions and why you believe your program is correct and robust.
-It is part of the assignment to explain things in text, as well as to comment your code. - 4.
-Test and debug your code.
-The readme gives instructions as to how to debug your code (note that there is a new directory at the root of the repository containing specific files to check your semantic analyzer with).
+It is part of the assignment to explain things in text, as well as to comment your code.